quangv/docs/src/doc/sampleapp/samples/facebook.rst

     ...

 .. figure:: images/facebook/7.png
     :width: 346px
     :align: center

-    Startup Page
+    Friend List

 .. rst-class:: clear

 JavaScript Explanation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to log into Facebook, we are using `Graph API <https://developers.facebook.com/docs/reference/api/>`_ and :ref:`inappbrower_plugin`.
+In order to log into Facebook, we are using `Graph API <https://developers.facebook.com/docs/reference/api/>`_ and :ref:`InAppBrowser plugin <inappbrower_plugin>`.
 The Graph API is the primary way for apps to read and write to the Facebook social graph.
-We use InAppBrowser to open a Facebook authentication page inside our app.
-This prevents the opening of an external browser.
+We use InAppBrowser to open a Facebook authentication page inside the app without opening of an external browser.

 .. figure:: images/facebook/6.png
     :width: 346px
     :align: center

-    Startup Page
+    Facebook Login using InAppBrowser

 .. rst-class:: clear

 We use AngularJS in our code execution.
-In this app we only have one controller called ``HomeCtrl``.
-This controller will handle the login, logout and retrieve friend list from Facebook.
+In this app, we only have one controller, called ``HomeCtrl``.
+This controller will handle the login, logout and friend list retrieval from Facebook.
 Before running the app, please do not forget to fill in your App ID and App Secret.

 .. code-block:: javascript